 While a career in the electrical industry can be challenging, it can also be dangerous.
 Electrical workers may have to work outside during extremely hot or cold temperatures.
 Besides dealing with the weather, electrician and electrical workers must also focus on their safety due to the natural danger that comes working with electricity.

-Men and women wanting to start a career in this exciting field must apply to a Joint Apprenticeship Training Committee (JATC) program.
+Men and women wanting to start a career in this exciting field must apply to an apprenticeship program.
 Once accepted into the program, an apprentice earns while they learn.
 This means working side-by-side with highly-trained and highly-skilled journeymen, learning the ins and outs of the trade.
 Apprentices also receive mandatory classroom instruction, where they learn important facets of the trade, including mandatory safety training.

-To join the York Electricians JATC, potential applicants must complete a four-step process, which includes application, aptitude, interview and selection.
+To join the York Electrical Institute, potential applicants must complete a four-step process, which includes an application, aptitude, interview, and selection.